 Price of Shares of Common Stock.
 The price of shares of common stock purchased by the reinvestment agent under the Plan directly from us for distribution reinvestments will be determined by our board of directors and may change from time to time.
-Our board of directors has determined that the offering price for the Plan is \$6.50 per share.
+Our board of directors has determined that the offering price for the Plan is \$6.65 per share.
 Our shares are not publicly traded and there is no established public trading market for the shares on which to base market value.
 Investors are cautioned that common stock not publicly traded is generally considered illiquid and the offering price per share under the Plan may not be realized when an investor seeks to liquidate his or her common stock or if we were to liquidate our assets.

-The offering price per share for the Plan is equal to the estimated value per share that was determined by our board of directors in December 2014.
-In November 2013, our board of directors established an estimated per share net asset value, or NAV, of \$6.40 and in November 2012 of \$7.61.
+The offering price per share for the Plan is equal to the estimated per share net asset value, or NAV, per share that was determined by our board of directors on September 16, 2015.
+Our board of directors previously established an estimated per share NAV of \$6.50 in December 2014, \$6.40 in November 2013, and \$7.61 in November 2012.
 In March 2013, our board of directors established a revised estimated per share NAV of \$6.75 to account for special distributions declared to our stockholders of \$0.86 per share.
-In order to assist brokerdealers in remaining in compliance with Financial Industry Regulatory Authority Regulatory Notice 09-09, which ratified National Association of Securities Dealers Rule 2340(c)(2) as it applies to REITs, our board of directors established a new estimated per share NAV of our common stock of \$6.50 on December 3, 2014.
-The new estimated per share NAV was determined utilizing the guidelines established by Investment Program Association Practice Guideline 2013-01 - "Valuation of Publicly Registered, Non-Listed REITs" issued April 29, 2013.
+The estimated per share NAV of \$6.65 was determined utilizing the guidelines established by Investment Program Association Practice Guideline 2013-01 - "Valuation of Publicly Registered, Non-Listed REITs" issued April 29, 2013.
 See below for a description of how the new estimated per share NAV was determined.
-It is currently anticipated that the estimated per share NAV will next be calculated no later than April 2016.
-As a result of this new estimated per share NAV, participants in the Plan will acquire shares at a fixed price of \$6.50 per share beginning with distributions declared for the fourth quarter of 2014, which are expected to be paid on January 5, 2015.
+It is currently anticipated that the estimated per share NAV will next be calculated no later than September 2016.
+As a result of this new estimated per share NAV, participants in the Plan will acquire shares at a fixed price of \$6.65 per share beginning with distributions declared for the third quarter of 2015, which were paid on October 1, 2015.
 Our ordinary share redemption price will continue to be \$5.45 per share.
-Beginning with any eligible redemption requests made during the first quarter of 2015, which, if redeemed, will be aggregated and redeemed on April 1, 2015, any shares that are redeemed pursuant to eligible redemption requests in connection with the death or disability of a stockholder will be redeemed at the new estimated per share NAV of \$6.50.
+Beginning with any eligible redemption requests made during the fourth quarter of 2015, which, if redeemed, will be aggregated and redeemed on January 1, 2016, any shares that are redeemed pursuant to eligible redemption requests in connection with the death or disability of a stockholder will be redeemed at the new estimated per share NAV of \$6.65.

-We engaged Cushman Wakefield, Inc. ("Cushman") and CBRE Group, Inc. ("CBRE"), independent third-party real estate advisory and consulting services firms, to provide, or cause their subsidiaries to provide, appraised values of our real estate investments as of September 30, 2014.
+We engaged Cushman Wakefield, Inc., or Cushman, and CBRE Group, Inc., or CBRE, independent third-party real estate advisory and consulting services firms, to provide, or cause their subsidiaries to provide, appraised values of our real estate investments as of June 30, 2015.
 These appraisals were performed in accordance with the Appraisal Foundation's Uniform Standards of Professional Appraisal Practice.
 Cushman and CBRE have extensive experience in conducting appraisals and valuations on real properties and each of the appraisals was prepared by personnel who are members of the Appraisal Institute and have the MAI designation.
-Additionally, we engaged Jones Lang LaSalle, or JLL, an independent third-party real estate advisory and consulting services firm, to provide values of our debt obligations as of September 30, 2014.
+Additionally, we engaged Jones Lang LaSalle, or JLL, an independent third-party real estate advisory and consulting services firm, to provide values of our debt obligations as of June 30, 2015.